The Baobab route

 Drive: 190 km | 5 hours

-On the road to Andasibe, a nice colonial town.
-Expect a windy asphalt road passing through rice paddies and small highland villages.
-You can have a good lunch stop at Coin de Foie Grass in Behenjy, or try an authentic paella (we're not kidding) at El Torro in Ambatolampy.
+On the road to Antsirabe, a nice colonial town.
+Expect windy roads passing rice paddies and small, highland villages.
+You can have a terrific lunch stop at Coin de Foie Grass in Behenjy, or try a good paella (we're not kidding), at El Torro in Ambatolampy.

 Start: Antsirabe